-Neil Dryden is an Executive Vice President in Compass Lexecon’s European competition policy practice, based in the firm’s London office.
+Neil Dryden is an Executive Vice President in Compass Lexecon’s European competition policy practice.

-Neil has analyzed cases in sectors including advertising, banking and financial services, chemicals, energy, FMCG, healthcare, manufacturing, media and broadcasting, mining, petroleum, pharmaceuticals, postal services, publishing, retailing, scientific instruments, sports, technology, telecommunications, tobacco, transport, and water.
+Neil has analyzed cases in sectors including advertising, banking and financial services, broadcasting, casinos, chemicals, cinemas, digital platforms, energy, FMCG, healthcare, manufacturing, media and broadcasting, medical devices, mining, paper and packaging, petroleum, pharmaceuticals, postal services, pubs, publishing, retail, scientific instruments, sports, technology, telecommunications, tobacco, transport, and water.

-Neil was educated at Oxford University where he obtained a B.A. in Philosophy, Politics and Economics (first class) and an M.Phil. in Economics, and held a college lectureship for two years.
+Neil studied at Oxford University where he obtained a B.A. in Philosophy, Politics and Economics (first class) and an M.Phil. in Economics.
 At King’s College, London, he obtained a postgraduate diploma in EC competition law (with distinction).